breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 expr → term | expr term
 ```

+We have two sets of productions, ones which can be expanded, called "nonterminals", and ones which can be expanded no further, called "terminals".
 Notice how each non-terminal occurs at most once in any single production.
 This property guarantees the language is recognizable by a special kind of graph, called a finite state machine.
 As their name indicates, FSMs contain a finite number of states, with labeled transitions between them:

 |Finite State Machine | Library Courtesy Bell |
 |:------:|:------:|
 |<center><img align="center" width="200%" src="../images/fsm_bell.svg"/></center>| <br/><center><img align="center" width="50%" src="../images/bell.png"/></center><br/>Please ring the bell **once**<br/> and wait for assistance. |

 Imagine a library desk: you can wait quietly and eventually you will be served.
-You can ring the bell once, and wait to be served.
-Should no one arrive, you may press the bell again and continue waiting.
-Though you must ne'er ring the bell twice, lest you disturb the patrons and be tossed out.
+You can ring the bell once, and wait quietly to be served.
+Should no one arrive after some time, you may press the bell again and continue waiting.
+Though you must never ring the bell twice, lest you disturb the patrons and be tossed out.

-Now suppose we have a slightly more expressive language.
-In this language , a non-terminal occurs twice inside a single production -- an `<expr>` can be composed of two shorter `<expr>`s:
+Now suppose we have a slightly more expressive language which accepts well-formed arithmetic expressions with up to two variables, in either infix or unary operator notation.
+In this language, a non-terminal occurs twice inside a single production -- an `<expr>` can be composed of two shorter `<expr>`s:

 ```
 term → 1 | 0 | x | y